 Students who are claiming resident status through a parent who is currently serving on Active Duty outside of Wisconsin in the US Military may also be eligible for exemption from nonresident tuition under Wisconsin Statutes 36.27(2)(a)(3) as long as the student is a dependent of a parent and the parent can demonstrate that they established bona fide residency for at least the full twelve-month period prior to their departure for military assignment, and can demonstrate that they have maintained bona fide residency since departure based on the conditions noted in the previous paragraph.

 What should I do if I am a resident of Minnesota?

 Minnesota residents are not classified as Wisconsin residents for tuition purposes, and they should not claim Wisconsin resident status on their application materials.
 However, they may be eligible for reduced tuition.

 A tuition reciprocity agreement exists between Wisconsin and Minnesota.
-This agreement stipulates that residents of Minnesota can attend Wisconsin institutions in approved programs and be assessed the approved reciprocity tuition rate, plus segregated fees assessed all students.
-Students in the professional programs of the Schools of Medicine and Veterinary Medicine, however, are not covered under the reciprocity program.
+The agreement stipulates that Minnesota resident students enrolled in approved programs at Wisconsin state institutions are eligible to pay a reduced reciprocity tuition rate.
+Students in the professional programs of the Schools of Medicine and Veterinary Medicine are not covered under the reciprocity agreement.

 Minnesota residents must apply to the Minnesota Office of Higher Education (MOHE) for verification of their eligibility for reciprocity.
 The University of Wisconsin-Madison does not certify eligibility for Minnesota Reciprocity status, and students will not be granted the Minnesota tuition rate simply based on a Minnesota home address.